 In addition to the Forest Department guest house that has been there for a long time, I spotted six full-fledged new buildings.
 A shop's owners told us that this land was given away to a family by the government in exchange of the land that they procured from them down in Dharamshala!

 This summer, the view from Triund was still as fantastic, the Dhauladhar ranges still looked as awe-inspiring as they did before.
 However, I was left speechless.
 Speechless, not because of the beauty, but because of the excessive crowd on the hill.
-Triund was blanketed with tents, with barely any space to accommodate more campers.
-Not only this, about six new shops had sprouted up on the hill.
-It was even more heartbreaking to see that a cave where we took shelter back in 2014 had also been converted into a shop.
+Triund was blanketed with tents, with barely any space to walk.
+About twenty-five new shops had sprouted up on the hill.
+It was even more heartbreaking to see that a cave where we has taken shelter back in 2014, had also been converted into a shop.
 It was utter chaos, and we were told that on New Years Eve, the number of people on the hill had crossed 2000!

-What's the Status Now?
+What's the status now?

 What Do We Learn From This?